Skip to main content

 Advertising

-For advertisers, access to "big data" and the tools to analyze much of that data means they can target audiences not just by demographic characteristics but based on behavioral tendencies and likelihoods.
-They have the ability to target not just women in their late 20s who own a home but women in their late 20s living in certain ZIP codes with certain income levels, with one or more children, who have visited an upscale clothing store in the past two weeks, who use Pinterest, who appear to be renovating their kitchen and are likely to buy new appliances in the next 4-6 weeks.
-That level of hyper-targeting is valuable in terms of reaching those at the opportune time when they are making a purchase decision, but that same level of persuasive power can be disruptive, even destructive in electoral politics, which is, of course, heavily influenced by advertising.
+For advertisers, access to "big data" and the tools to analyze data has changed the game.
+Being able to analyze large amounts of consumer data means advertisers can target audiences not just by demographic characteristics but based on behavioral tendencies and likely behaviors.
+Advertisers now have the ability to target individuals with unforeseen precision.
+For example, they can target not just women in their early 30s who own a home but rather can specifically target women in their early 30s living in certain ZIP codes with certain income levels, with one or more children, who have visited an upscale clothing store in the past two weeks, who use Pinterest, who appear to be renovating their kitchen and are likely to buy new appliances in the next four weeks.

 For example, Cambridge Analytica shared Facebook user data with the Trump campaign in 2016.
 Before falling back on trope that "all's fair in love and politics," consider this statement from a Vox article on the scandal: "Facebook allowed a third-party developer to engineer an application for the sole purpose of gathering data.
 And the developer was able to exploit a loophole to gather information on not only people who used the app but all their friends — without them knowing."
-The data was used to build profiles for millions of voters, which could be used to target their behavior.
-Cambridge Analytica also facilitated an illegal relationship between a Super PAC and the Trump campaign, according to this article from Campaign Legal Center.

-Audiences appreciate relevant messages.
 As the Center for Media Engagement at the University of Texas at Austin puts it, "if advertising is unavoidable, it makes sense to at least have advertising that is relevant to us.
 In fact, such targeted advertising can be helpful in many ways, rather than just tolerable."
-But the same article sums up our fears as consumers that the entire practice may not be ethical simply because it requires deeply personal, previously private information to work.

 Public relations

-For public relations professionals, access to vast amounts and types of consumer data and the ability to conduct advanced data analytics presents the ability to not only test messages but to target that testing like never before.
+For public relations professionals, access to vast amounts and types of consumer data and the ability to conduct advanced analytics presents the ability to not only test messages but to target that testing like never before.
 Brands and institutions want to know everything from which platforms their intended audiences use most to which word choices are most likely to be effective.

 Definition: Message Testing